Lee Hsien Loong: Education

 Lee was educated at Nanyang Primary School and Catholic High School—where he played clarinet in the school band, and National Junior College before he was awarded the President's Scholarship and Singapore Armed Forces Overseas Scholarship in 1971 by the Public Service Commission (PSC) to study mathematics at Trinity College, University of Cambridge.

-He became the Senior Wrangler at Cambridge in 1973, and graduated in 1974 with a Bachelor of Arts with first class honours degree (later promoted to Master of Arts by seniority) in mathematics and a diploma in computer science (now equivalent to a master's degree in computer science) with distinction.
+He was Senior Wrangler at Cambridge in 1973, and graduated in 1974 with a first class Bachelor of Arts degree in mathematics and a diploma in computer science (with distinction).
 His college tutor, Denis Marrian, later described Lee as "the brightest mathematician he had admitted to the college".
 Béla Bollobás said that Lee "would have been a world-class research mathematician", but his father did not realise this and persuaded Lee to leave the field.
-In an interview prior to Lee's resignation as prime minister in 2024, Lee revealed that he did not regret on choosing to pursue the path of politics over mathematics, saying that he "had the responsibility to come back to Singapore, be part of Singapore, and do what [he] could to help the country to succeed", which was "the right thing to do".
+In an interview prior to Lee's resignation as prime minister in 2024, Lee revealed that he did not regret choosing politics over mathematics, declaring that he "had the responsibility to come back to Singapore, be part of Singapore, and do what [he] could to help the country to succeed", which was "the right thing to do".

 He subsequently went on to complete a Master of Public Administration degree, becoming a Mason Fellow at Harvard University's John F. Kennedy School of Government in 1980.